dennisjosesilva/incremental-contour-experiments/README.md

 python gen_checkbox_pattern.py <N> <output_file_name>
 ```

-inside "analyse-code" where <N> defines the size NxN of the squares of the outout image and <output_file_name> defines the location and filename of the generated image.
+inside "analyse-code" where <N> defines the size NxN of the squares of the output image and <output_file_name> defines the location and filename of the generated image.

 # 3. Generating the runtime of the algorithms